riteshja88/URLShortenerRESTAPIService/README.md

 ```
 curl http://localhost:3000/abc123
 ```
 The response will be a redirect to the original URL(https://example.com) associated with the short URL.
+This should work from a browser e.g Chrome.

 - **\`GET /api/:shortUrl/stats\`**: Retrieves statistics about a specific short URL